flexa-script/interpreter-prealpha1/README.md

     - [ ] Util?

 ## Known bugs
-- [ ] When a struct is passed by parameter, it can't be assigned as null, it occurs because it's passed just the strcut reference and not the variable
+- [X] When a struct is passed by parameter, it can't be assigned as null, it occurs because it's passed just the strcut reference and not the variable
+- [ ] Can't assing string position
-- [ ] Parser can't handle unary assign operators when its inside a expression, as declaration expression its work (eg print(i++))
+- [X] Parser can't handle unary assign operators when its inside a expression, as declaration expression its work (eg print(i++))
 - [X] This does not always return the expected value, eg when its inside a function tha does not has in main file

 ## Errors